nmshd/documentation/_docs_integrate/attribute-introduction.md

 #### PeerIdentityAttributes

-When an [IdentityAttribute]({% link _docs_integrate/data-model-overview.md %}#identityattribute) is shared by its `owner`, [AttributeForwardingDetails]({% link _docs_integrate/data-model-overview.md %}#attributeforwardingdetails) are created in the wallet of the `owner`.
+When an [IdentityAttribute]({% link _docs_integrate/data-model-overview.md %}#identityattribute) is shared by its `owner`, [AttributeForwardingDetails]({% link _docs_integrate/data-model-overview.md %}#attributeforwardingdetails) associated with the OwnIdentityAttribute are created in the wallet of the `owner`.
-They make it possible to record with whom an IdentityAttribute has been shared.
-The `id` of the OwnIdentityAttribute is stored in their `attributeId` property and the `address` of the peer with whom the IdentityAttribute is shared is contained within their `peer` property.
+They make it possible to record with whom an IdentityAttribute has been shared as the `address` of the peer with whom the IdentityAttribute is shared is contained within their `peer` property.
 If an IdentityAttribute is shared by its `owner` with several peers, a corresponding number of AttributeForwardingDetails is generated.
 If the OwnIdentityAttribute is [deleted]({% link _docs_integrate/delete-attributes.md %}#delete-emitted-attributes), the associated AttributeForwardingDetails are deleted as well.